hosszubalazs/evil_snek/README.md

 - [OpenCV 4.0](https://pypi.org/project/opencv-python/) -> Process the image stream
 - ctypes, WIN32 API PostMessage --> Send keyboard and mouse events to window, simulating user input

+## Automating keyboard and mouse messages

+Automating the UI events to Diablo, a DirectX game, was challenging, altough looking back it is pretty simple.
+Instead of spending hours googling for partially working solutions I suggest the analytical approach.
+There is a neat tool called Spy++, distributed as a tool of Visual Studio, to watch the window of Diablo and log the messages that it receives.
+The proper events, both for keyboard and mouse actions, will be nicely logged.
+MSDN documentation will help to understand what are all those parameters for the messages.
+The resulting code might not be super nice, but it will work.

 ## Grand plan

 The solution is based on divide and conquer.
 The solution will rotate across the module.
 Each module is a flow / iteration of measure, plan, act.
 We need to solve the following modules: